bhackel/Teams-Auto-Joiner/README.md

 ## New Config options

-- **check_interval:**
+- **member_interval:**
-Delay in seconds between checks for new meetings and participants
+Delay in seconds between checks for current member count.
+Number must be 0 or greater.

 - **join_early_offset:**
 Seconds early that the program will join the meeting. say class starts at 12:20, set at 60 seconds, it will join at 12:19.

+- **leave_if_last_count:**
+Maximum number of people in meeting to trigger an automatic leave.

 ## Configuration options